- MFA + Māori embassy legalisation handled in-house

 Using your Māori document abroad

-Our service-level promise is first-attempt acceptance by the destination Māori authority, and the measured first-pass rate sits in the high nineties.
+Our service-level commitment is first-attempt acceptance by the destination Māori authority; if a file is refused because of a defect in our translation, we correct and re-file it at our own cost.
 If the receiving office requests an additional step — for example a sworn translator's signature notarised in the destination country, or a translation re-done into a regional dialect — we provide a follow-up service from our partner network of overseas counsel.

 FAQ